After informal 'coffees,' Minister Sikorski comes to breakfast

 Radoslaw “Radek” Sikorski and the Monitor go back several years.
 As a prominent Polish politician with ties to Washington, he would appear at informal “coffees” I hosted with reporters to discuss European affairs – a topic that took on added urgency after Russia’s invasion of Ukraine.

 Now, Mr. Sikorski is again Poland’s foreign minister.
-This week, he traveled here with the Polish president and prime minister for a meeting with President Joe Biden and congressional leaders, urging additional military aid to Ukraine.
-I grabbed that opportunity to organize a Monitor Breakfast, and he did not disappoint.
+Last week, he traveled here with the Polish president and prime minister for a meeting with President Joe Biden and congressional leaders, urging additional military aid to Ukraine.
+I grabbed that opportunity to organize a Monitor Breakfast on March 12, and he did not disappoint.

 Educated at Oxford University, Mr. Sikorski has a pungent way of expressing himself.
 Back in 2019, when we first met, he spoke optimistically of the European Union post-Brexit: “The corpse seems pretty lively,” he said, the headline of our session.

 At this week’s well-attended breakfast, Mr. Sikorski made news, and was widely quoted in major media – from The New York Times to Reuters to Bloomberg.
+For the Monitor's coverage of the breakfast, please click here.

 Our YouTube video of the event also garnered attention – tens of thousands of views – no doubt aided by my friend Marek Walkuski of Polish Radio, who has a wide following on social media.